hevans90/oa3-api-defender/README.md

 - ~~The Tool cannot currently handle paramaterised requests : `url/{id}` or `url/{id}/nestedpath`, I am working on a solution: grabbing example param values from the OA3 spec and automatically calling the endpoints with them.~~ Paramaterised (path + query only) requests are now implemented as of version 1.4.

-- The Tool cannot currently properly handle requests with request bodies, I am also working on this, though the solution to this is a little more involved - give me a few days :)
+- ~~The Tool cannot currently properly handle requests with request bodies, I am also working on this, though the solution to this is a little more involved - give me a few days :)~~ Request bodies are now supported as of version 1.6.
+Provide example values for body parameters, and the tool will automatically attempt to generate request bodies based on examples given.
+Body properties without examples will be ommitted from the generated body object, so make sure any required properties have an example specified.